-- 25.6 In order to prevent peer-on-peer abuse and address the wider societal factors that can influence behaviour, the school will educate pupils about abuse, its forms and the importance of discussing any concerns and respecting others through the curriculum, assemblies and PSHE lessons.
+- 26.6 In order to prevent peer-on-peer abuse and address the wider societal factors that can influence behaviour, the school will educate pupils about abuse, its forms and the importance of discussing any concerns and respecting others through the curriculum, assemblies and PSHE, RSHE and PSD lessons.

-- 25.7 Horizons Specialist Academy Trust will also ensure that pupils are taught about safeguarding, including online safety, as part of a broad and balanced curriculum in PSHE lessons, SRE and tutor sessions.
+- 26.7 Horizons Specialist Academy Trust will also ensure that pupils are taught about safeguarding, including online safety, as part of a broad and balanced curriculum in PSHE, RSHE and PSD lessons.
 Such content will be age and stage of development specific, and tackle issues such as the following:

 - Healthy relationships

 - Respectful behaviour

 - Gender roles, stereotyping and equality

-- · Body confidence and self-esteem
+- Body confidence and self-esteem

-- · Prejudiced behaviour
+- Prejudiced behaviour

-- That sexual violence and sexual harassment is always wrong
+- That sexual harm and sexual harassment is always wrong

 - Addressing cultures of sexual harassment

-- 25.8 Pupils will be allowed an open forum to talk about concerns and sexual behaviour.
+- 26.8 Pupils will be allowed an open forum to talk about concerns and sexual behaviour.
 They are taught how to raise concerns and make a report, including concerns about their friends or peers, and how a report will be handled.